brownieboy/guardian-epub/readme.md

 ## Installing the Package

-Guardian ePub is command line interface (CLI) application.
+guardian-epub is command line interface (CLI) application.
 It must be run from a terminal, such as:

 - Windows: Git Bash or Powershell
 - Macintosh: Terminal or iTerm